Skippy33/personalSite/content/post/engineering/robotArms/index.md

 ### Metacarpal, Phalanx, and Claw

-&emsp;These parts were designed together, and honestly, I think I did a decent job recreating the feel of IC-0n's hands.
+&emsp;These parts were designed together, and honestly, I think I did a decent job at making them feel intimidating.
 These were held together with 3D printed pins and pressure-fit nuts.
 This actually worked pretty well, and when held in position by the actuator rods, they looked *really* cool.
+There was an early version that used a giant block as a hand and the fingers were just single printed parts, but assembly would have been hard and the whole design didn't look very good anyways.

 ![](image8.PNG)